jjenkov/pde-pdl-specification/pde-specification.md

 explicit value bytes.
 Sometimes the field type indicates the exact number of bytes of the value (its length).
 And sometimes the field type indicates a number of length bytes following the type byte, which contain the number of bytes of the value (its length).
 The only way to find it is to look at the numerical value of the field type byte, and consult this specification to see how that field type is encoded.

+(Extension field encodings are a bit special.
+They are a way for you to add your own custom PDE fields to the stream of PDE fields.
+To make PDE field streams parseable without a schema, extension field encodings must follow some set of predetermined encoding schemes - which I have not yet 100% decided on.
+I will get back to that when I have analyzed it in more detail.)

 Here are some examples in hexadecimal representation, showing